Huntington's Disease

 Physical Therapy

 Our physical therapists are experienced in helping people with Huntington’s disease optimize mobility and reduce the risk of falling, especially as the disease progresses.
-They recommend assistive devices, such as walkers or wheelchairs, when needed.
+They expertly recommend assistive devices, such as walkers or wheelchairs, when needed.

 Occupational Therapy